 Through the Restricted Materials List (RML), Electrolux Group stipulates its Group-wide position on chemicals in products.

-The RML is designed to facilitate compliance to legislation such as restrictions on hazardous substances (RoHS), and registration of chemicals (such as REACH) as well established or up-coming stricter chemicals regulations around the globe.
+The RML is designed to facilitate compliance with legislation such as restrictions on hazardous substances (RoHS), and registration of chemicals (such as REACH) as well established or up-coming stricter chemicals regulations around the globe.

-The purpose of the list goes beyond compliance–by monitoring the presence of chemicals that may potentially constitute a risk, the Group is equipped to respond to new scientific findings.
+The purpose of the list goes beyond compliance.
+By monitoring the presence of chemicals that may potentially constitute a risk, the Group is equipped to respond to new scientific findings.

 Download the Restricted Materials List below.

 Information according to Article 33.1 of REACH Regulation EC No 1907/2006 (REACH)

 Article 33.1 of REACH requires suppliers to provide information about presence of substances of very high concern (as published by European Chemical Agency) present above 0.1% weight/weight in some products and components.